ls1intum/Artemis/docs/user/discussion.rst

 Artemis enables students, tutors, and instructors to actively participate in discussions.
 Various discussion features allow students to engage with peers and ask all kinds of questions whereas moderators (e.g., instructors and tutors) can provide general course information and answer content-related questions.
 Discussions can be started in different contexts, namely for lectures, exercises, or courses.
-Below, you find more information on specific features and how to use them.
+Below, you can find more information on specific features and how to use them.

 Enabling Discussions
 ^^^^^^^^^^^^^^^^^^^^